sinchang/audio-summary-with-chatgpt/README.md

 # Podcast Summary With ChatGPT

-This project is to generate podcast eposide summary by using OpenAI and Deepgram.
+This project is to generate podcast episode summaries by using OpenAI and Deepgram.

 ## Running Locally